An appropriate statistical approach for nonequilibrium particle production: Results

 where $a_1= 1.005\pm0.01$, $b_1=3.242\pm0.106$, $c_1=3.247\pm0.24$, $d_1=6.526 \times 10^{-06}\pm1.003 \times 10^{-06}$, $a_2=1.947\pm0.0006$, $b_2=0.008\pm0.00015$, $c_2=3.493\pm0.0739$, and $d_2=0.506\pm0.019$.
 Both expressions are respectively depicted as dashed and solid curves in Fig. \ref{fig:1b}.

-At AGS energies, we find that $d$ seems to start from a large value (nearly unity) and rapidly decreases, while $c$ starts from $\sim0.94$ and exponentially increases with increasing energy.
-At $\sqrt{s_{NN}}\simeq 4\pm 1~$GeV, the values of both equivalence classes become equal, $(c,d)\simeq(0.97, 0.97)$.
-At SPS and low RHIC energies, another remarkable conclusion can be drawn.
-While $c$ reaches a maximum value, at $\sqrt{s_{NN}}\simeq 10\pm 1~$GeV, $d$ continues its decrease and approaches its minimum $d\sim 0.93\pm0.02$, at $\sqrt{s_{NN}}\simeq 20\pm 2~$GeV.
-At RHIC and LHC energies, $c$ sets on a wide plateau, at $c\simeq0.985$.
-At $\sqrt{s_{NN}}\gtrsim 20$GeV, $d$ switches to a nice exponential increase with increasing energy. $c$ turns to set on such an exponential increase, at LHC energies, where both equivalence classes exceed the unity, i.e., the second Shannon--Khinchin axiom also becomes violated.
+At AGS energies, the parameter $d$ initially starts at a high value close to unity and then rapidly decreases, while the parameter $c$ begins at approximately 0.94 and shows an exponential growth as the energy increases.
+When the center-of-mass energy $\sqrt{s_{NN}}$ is around 4±1 GeV, both $c$ and $d$ reach a similar value of approximately 0.97.
+Moving to SPS and lower RHIC energies, $c$ reaches its maximum value at around $\sqrt{s_{NN}}$ = 10±1 GeV, while $d$ continues to decrease and approaches its minimum value of around 0.93±0.02 at $\sqrt{s_{NN}}$ = 20±2 GeV.
+At higher RHIC and LHC energies, $c$ stabilizes at a plateau around 0.985.
+For $\sqrt{s_{NN}}$ greater than 20 GeV, $d$ transitions to an exponential increase with energy.
+Similarly, $c$ also exhibits an exponential increase at LHC energies, causing both parameters to surpass unity, thereby violating the second Shannon-Khinchin axiom.